kurocrowe/pizza-os.github.io/about.md

 ## 3) Dev features:
 - **Dynamic vendor:** (to fetch live prebuilts fresh from the daily ci builds on my server ;-;)

-- **Custom blob:** To handle FP gestures, taps and front light sensor.
-(Hoo boi, we becoming OEM-like now :3)
+- **Gesture/event blob:** To handle FP gestures, taps and front light sensor.
+(Hoo boi, we becoming OEM-like now, except this blob will be open :3) .
+We figured implementing native support for such gestures with the capable hardware could reduce power usage as compared to external ones.

 ## 4) Future features:
 - Updates will be sent as patches.